{/*

 Many people make the mistake of filling their e-commerce sites with dozens of categories, hundreds of products, and no real focus.
 Unless your budget is massive, you simply can’t be the next Amazon or Best Buy.
 That’s why if you want to run a profitable store, you have to niche down.

 However, you have to avoid picking an overly crowded niche, too, especially those that are already dominated by major brands.
+Incorporating solutions like visual CPQ can help you stand out in a competitive space by allowing customized product configurations for customers.
 Drill down further on your goals if you’re still having trouble with niching down - the more specific you are with the area you want to focus on, the less competition you’re likely to face.

 3. Ideal Customers